-CFL Celebrating Life Luncheon (2023 Beneficiaries will be announced publicly at the Celebrating Life Luncheon and in marketing publicity leading up to the Luncheon).
+CFL Celebrating Life Luncheons (2023 Beneficiaries will be announced publicly at the Celebrating Life Luncheons and in marketing publicity leading up to the Luncheons).

 Checks distributed to selected beneficiaries.
 (Note: Funds must be spent by December 2024.
 Requests for an extension must be submitted in writing to CFL by January 2025 and approved by the CFL Board of Directors.)